shaashvat01/ASU-Help-System/README.md

-# CSE 360 Help System
+# Adaptive Learning Support Platform

 ## Overview
-The **CSE 360 Help System** is an adaptive learning support platform designed to aid students, instructors, and administrators in the CSE 360 course at Arizona State University.
+The **Adaptive Learning Support Platform** is an adaptive learning support platform designed to aid students, instructors, and administrators in the CSE 360 course at Arizona State University.
 This system provides secure, role-based assistance tailored to individual user needs, enhancing accessibility and personalization in a diverse learning environment.

 ## Features
 ### Core Functionalities